freeCodeCamp/guide/src/pages/jquery/jquery-click-method/index.md

 $("#alert").click();
 ```
-Now even without click the button the click event will be triggered always when we enter or reload the page
+Whenever the page loads, the click event will trigger the assigned alert.

 [jsFiddle](https://jsfiddle.net/gspk6gxt/)